jruby/jruby-lint/README.md

 Then simply run `jrlint` in your project to receive a report of places in your project where you should investigate further.

+## Checks

+Here is a list of the current checks implemented:

+- Report class variable assignments, which might not be thread-safe.
+- Report usage of ObjectSpace.each_object and ObjectSpace._id2ref
+  which are expensive and disabled by default
+- Report usage of Thread.critical, which is discouraged in favor of a plain Mutex.
+- Report known gems and libraries that use C extensions and try to provide known alternatives.
+- Report usage of Kernel#fork (which does not work) and Kernel#exec (which does not replace the current process).

 ## TODO

 Here is a list of checks and options we'd like to implement: